 Now you can’t retract or extend the slide-out, and what should have been a routine activity becomes an emergency.
 Use your phone to create, store, and reference your own personal checklists to avoid costly repairs, or just to avoid forgetting to retrieve the water pressure regulator from the hose bib.

 4. Find campgrounds near you

-We always search Campground Reviews when we’re traveling in unfamiliar locations because we have found these reviews are accurate and timely.
+We always search RV LIFE Campgrounds when we’re traveling in unfamiliar locations because we have found these reviews are accurate and timely.
 Campers just like you are the contributors to these reviews, and the reviews are candid, sometimes harsh, but always helpful.

 In fact, in the past year we have submitted 5 campground reviews and those 5 have been read over 2000 times by other campers trying to decide if the campground is right for them.
 It’s helpful to read what other people think about a campground before you decide to make reservations.

 5. Use smartphones to assist in backing & parking